texhex/BiosSledgehammer/README.md

 ### SKU Model Folder

-As said before, BIOS Sledgehammer will try to locate a model folder named as the SKU of the current device first.
+As said before, BIOS Sledgehammer will try to locate a model folder first by the SKU of the current device.
 A HP SKU is a seven-digit unique identification number for example *X3V00AV* or *Z2V72ET* (sometimes with an additional # and three more chars, e.g. *T6F44UT#ABA*) that identifies a given device and the configuration for it.
 It is recommended to use SKU folders only when required and as exception, as a SKU is rather meaningless.

 A typical example where you will need them is when you need to support the same model (e.g. EliteBook 820 G4) in two different configurations where those configurations require different settings.
 For example, an EliteBook 820 G4 without Intel vPro/AMT will not support *Intel Software Guard Extensions* (SGX).
 If you want to change the default BIOS setting for this feature, this will fail on the devices without vPro.

-In this case, create a folder named after the SKU of the non vPro devices (e.g. ``X3V00AV``) and delete the setting that changes the status of SGX.
-All other (with vPro) devices will continue to use the folder ``HP EliteBook 820 G4`` where the SGX settings remains unchanged.
+In this case, create a folder named after the SKU of the non vPro devices (e.g. ``Models\X3V00AV``) and delete the setting that changes the status of SGX.
+All other (with vPro) devices will continue to use the folder ``Models\HP EliteBook 820 G4`` where the SGX settings remains unchanged.

 ## *Shared* folder

-xxx
+By default, each

 -------------Please note that BIOS Sledgehammer does not support "sharing" update files between several models as sharing files between models has proven to cause problems for older models each time the shared folders are updated for new models.----------------------

+:exclamation: **IMPORTANT!** Note above.

 ## *PwdFiles* folder

 The ``\PwdFiles`` folder stores all BIOS passwords that your devices might use.
 When BIOS Sledgehammer starts, it tries every file in this folder until the password for the device has been found (an empty password is automatically added, there is no file for this).
 If no password file matches, an error is generated.

 The order, in which they are tried, is determined by sorting the files by name: a file called *01_Standard.bin* is tried before *02_Standard.bin*.
 The most commonly used password should always come first because some BIOS versions enforce how many times you can try a wrong BIOS password.
 When this limit is reached, any password is rejected until the computer is restarted.